Marshall Islands High School

 The school serves the atolls and islands of Majuro, Arno, Enewetak, and Mili.

 History

 Marshall Islands High School began as Marshall Islands Intermediate School, being established as a high school around the time at which the first class graduated in 1965, a class which numbered 13 students.

 An addition was built between the late 1960s to the middle of the 1970s, a period when several other public high schools were built in the Trust Territory of the Pacific Islands.

 In the 1994-1995 school year it had over 700 students, making it the country's largest high school.
 In 1996 the dropout rate was 16%.

-Former president of the Marshall Islands, Hilda Heine, attended Marshall Islands High School before attending college in the United States.
+The president of the Marshall Islands, Hilda Heine, attended Marshall Islands High School before attending college in the United States.